II - July 16–August 2, 2019

 Leighanne Hsu holds a master’s degree in computer science from Columbia University and is currently a Ph.D. student at the University of Delaware.
 She holds a bachelor's degree from The College of New Jersey, where she tutored computer science for three years.
 Her areas of interest include natural language processing, particularly machine translation, speech processing, and dialogue systems, as well as other fields in artificial intelligence.

 Gilbert Pajela is a Ph.D. student at the Graduate Center of the City University of New York studying formal methods and software verification.
-He currently teaches a C++ programming lab at Hunter College.
+He currently teaches at Hunter College, where he has previously taught a C++ programming lab.
 His research involves combining static analysis and model checking to prove correctness properties of C programs.
 He holds a B.S.E. in electrical engineering from the University of Pennsylvania and an M.S. in computer science from the New York Institute of Technology.

 Richard Townsend is a Ph.D. student at Columbia University studying programming languages and compilers under Stephen A. Edwards and Martha A. Kim.
 His research focuses on the use of functional languages and high-level optimizations to produce efficient hardware designs.
 This work revolves around his research group's current project: an optimizing Haskell-to-Hardware compiler.
 He holds a B.A. in computer science from Oberlin College and an M.S and M.Phil. in computer science from Columbia.